ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 #### CONFIRM\_MODELS (required)

-The TORA validator currently supports OpenLM model.
+The TORA validator currently supports the OpenLM model.

-You can modify the `CONFIRM_MODELS` environment variable to select the model you want to validate.
+You may modify the `CONFIRM_MODELS` environment variable to select the model you want to validate.

 This variable requires a number Array type encoded in JSON.

-The following example is feasible:
+The following example is currently possible:

 ```bash
 CONFIRM_MODELS='[13]'